SD › Cannes › Hotels › Villa Garbo Review

 - Parking: There is a parking garage onsite costing €25 per night.
 Reservation is required.

 - Extras: Concierge service.
 Airport shuttle (for an additional charge).
-Fitted kitchen, fridge with drinks (for a charge), espresso machine, BOSE home cinema, and iPod dock in the room.
+Fitted kitchen, fridge with drinks (for a charge), espresso machine, and BOSE home cinema in the room.
 Free toiletries created by Pierre Bourdon for Authentic Hotels, bathrobes and slippers in the bathroom.
 Complimentary welcome drink and drinks each evening in the lounge bar.
 Sunny terrace for relaxing.
 Access to a private beach area on La Croisette (usually for a charge).

 - How to Book: Booking.com will have the best rates.